Classical analogue of quantum superdense coding and communication advantage of a single quantum system: Origin of the advantage

-In search of the non-classical features of quantum theory that exhibit the above advantage in the communication scenario, here we present two important \textit{no-go} results. \begin{proposition} A qubit is no better than a c-bit, in H-FW scenario, for any orthogonal encodings applied by Alice. \end{proposition} \begin{proof} Without loss of any generality, let Alice uses computational states, {\it i.e.} eigenstates $\{\ket{0},\ket{1}\}$ of Pauli $\sigma_z$ operator for her encoding.
-After receiving the encoded qubit, the receiver performs an \textit{n}-outcome positive operator valued measure (POVM) $\mathcal{M}\equiv\{E_{k}: \sum_{k}E_{k}=\mathbb{I}\}_{k-1}^n$ to decide among \textit{n}-possibilities.
-The probability of making $k^{\text{th}}$ decision by the receiver is $p(E_{k}|i)=\text{Tr}(E_{k}\ketbra{i}{i})$ when he receives the state $\ket{i}$; $i\in\{0,1\}$.
-In the analogous classical scenario, Alice can send a classical bit $\{0,1\}$ instead of the qubit $\{\ket{0},\ket{1}\}$.
-Depending upon the bit value received from Alice, Bob chooses one of the \textit{n}-faced coin $\mathcal{C}_{i}$ with the bias $\{p(E_{1}|i),\cdots,p(E_{n}|i)\}$; $i\in\{0,1\}$.
-Thus, the probability generated by an orthogonal qubit encoding, can always be simulated by a $1$-bit of classical communication.
-This completes the proof. \end{proof} The above result proves the necessity of non-orthogonal encoding to exhibit the advantage of qubit communication over the $1$-bit classical channel in the Restaurant game $\mathbb{H}^n(\gamma_1,\cdots,\gamma_n)$.
-Our next result deals with the decoding part at Bob's end. \begin{proposition} An advantage of a qubit over its classical counterpart, in H-FW scenario, necessitates non-projective measurement at receiver's end for decoding. \end{proposition} \begin{proof} Let the sender uses one among $n$-qubits $\{\ket{\psi_{1}},\ket{\psi_{2}},\cdots,\ket{\psi_{n}}\}$ to encode her messages and sends the encoded state to the receiver.
-Consider that Bob performs a two-outcome projective measurement on the received state and then post-processing the outcome he makes a judicious decision.
-Without loss of any generality, consider the measurement in $\sigma_{Z}$ basis, and let the encoded states are $\ket{\psi_{k}}=a_{k}\ket{0}+b_{k}\ket{1}$ with $a_k,b_k\in\mathbb{C}~\&~|a_k|^2+|b_k|^2=1,~\forall~k\in\{1,\cdots,n\}$.
-In the classical counterpart, the sender can replace the quantum state $\ket{\psi_{k}}$ by a source $S_{k}$ generating classical random variables $\{0,1\}$ with probabilities $\{|a_{k}|^{2},|b_{k}|^{2}\}$, and the receiver can simulate the quantum probabilities obtained through projective decoding.
-This proves the claim.\end{proof} The quantum advantage in our Restaurant game, therefore, must invoke `quantum interference' in the form of quantum superposition at encoding as well as at decoding steps.
-This is fundamentally different from the communication advantage as obtained in \cite{Ambainis99,Ambainis02,Spekkens09,Banik15,Czekaj17,Ambainis19,Horodecki19,Saha19,Vaisakh21,Naik21} within the W-ANTV scenario.
-There, non-commutative measurements, more specifically measurements that are non-jointly measurable, play a crucial role in the decoding step at the receiver's end.
-Within the H-FW scenario, the entanglement assisted advantage of a perfect classical channel as reported in \cite{Frenkel21} once again uses non jointly measurements at the decoding step (see Appendix \ref{appendix-a}).
+The quantum advantage in our Restaurant game, therefore, must invoke `quantum interference' in the form of quantum superposition at encoding and noncommutivity at decoding steps.
+This is quite similar the communication advantage as obtained in \cite{Ambainis99,Ambainis02,Spekkens09,Banik15,Czekaj17,Ambainis19,Horodecki19,Saha19,Vaisakh21,Naik21} within the W-ANTV scenario.
+Here, non-commutative measurements, more specifically measurements that are non-jointly measurable, play a crucial role in the decoding step at the receiver's end.
+Within the H-FW scenario, the entanglement assisted advantage of a perfect classical channel as reported in \cite{Frenkel21} once again uses non-compatible measurements at the decoding step (see Appendix \ref{appendix-a}).
 On the other hand, the seminal 'quantum superdense coding' protocol \cite{Bennett92} makes smart uses of quantum entanglement both at encoding and decoding (Bell basis measurement) steps (see also \cite{Mermin02}).